swvanderlaan/swvanderlaan.github.io/README.md

 README
 ==============

-This readme will contain a log of changes as they are made in the future for my personal [page](https://swvanderlaan.github.io).
+This readme will contain a log of changes as they are made in the future for my personal [page](https://swvanderlaan.github.io): **FOCARGE: Functional Cardiovascular Genomics".

 * **2017-10-02** Initial setup.
 * **2017-10-03** Added banners.
 Wrote a blog on setting up a personal site using `hugo` and `git`.
 Changed the license.